April 20, 2026

 If I Already Left the Company, Can I Still File a Retaliation Claim?

-Yes, whether your employer terminated you, pushed you into resigning, or made conditions intolerable enough that you had no real choice but to leave, you may still have a viable retaliation claim.
+Yes.
+Whether your employer terminated you, pushed you into resigning, or made conditions intolerable enough that you had no real choice but to leave, you may still have a viable retaliation claim.
 Furthermore, California law recognizes constructive dismissal as an adverse action.
 It means being pushed out through hostile conditions rather than a formal firing.
 If your departure connected directly to your employer's retaliatory conduct, that timeline can still support a claim.

 Your Rights Are Worth Protecting - Call Frontier Law Center